About Ms. Deitch

 PASSIONS: My children and grandchildren, teaching, learning, math, reading, and games involving math, words and trivia.

 BACKGROUND: I have been teaching at Springhill School since August 2001.
-This is my first year teaching fifth grade at Springhill.
+This is my third year teaching fifth grade at Springhill.
 Before Springhill, I was a classroom aide and substitute teacher in the Lafayette School District, and before that, I was Assistant Director for the 4-year-old program at Lafayette Nursery School.
 I decided to be a teacher when I was in second grade and I have never wavered from that course.
 Both of my parents were elementary school principals as was my maternal grandmother.
 They raised me with a passion for learning and a commitment to passing on that passion to my students.